Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: Definition of Phase Fluctuations

 It is convenient to introduce a dimensionless, scaled interaction parameter

 where $l = \sqrt{\hbar/m\omega}$ is the axial harmonic oscillator length.
 We considered the range $g_0 = 0.1$\,--\,$1.0$, which even for our relatively small number of particles corresponds to the weakly-interacting Bose gas in the Thomas-Fermi regime~\cite{petrov2000}.
 This range of couplings is well within current experimental possibilities~\cite{hofferberth,manz,schweigler2015,fang,jacqmin}.
+This regime may be further characterized by using a dimensionless Hartree parameter~\cite{gudyma2015}, which in our units reads $\lambda = \frac{2}{g_0 N}$.
+For the majority of the parameter values that we employ in our calculations we have $\lambda < 1$, and are therefore in a Thomas-Fermi type regime according to the terminology employed in \cite{gudyma2015}. {In Fig.~\ref{densities}, we plot the densities for $N=10$ particles and varying interaction strength $g_0$, with the values displayed in tables \ref{tableError} and \ref{table10}.
+Except for $g_0 = 0.1$ and hence $\lambda=2$, indeed we see that the density profiles are close to the shape of inverted parabolas.
+For $g_0 = 0.1$, the profile is closer to a Gaussian distribution, in accordance with Ref.~\cite{gudyma2015}.